DarthyMTN/Hack-BI-Recipe-Chooser/README.md

 --AI Usage--

 We used [Google Gemini 3 Fast] on this project to assist us with learning the customtkinter library and to help troubleshoot the code.
-AI impacted our functions, as we asked it to troubleshoot those functions for us.
+AI impacted most of our functions, as we asked it to troubleshoot those functions for us.
+Additionally, we asked it for help with figuring out how to code the basic structure of those functions
 We also used [Google Gemini 3 Fast] to come up with recipe names and speed up the process of finding 50+ recipes